 The information contained in the foregoing report shall not be deemed to be "soliciting material" or "filed" or incorporated by reference into any of our previous or future filings with the SEC, or subject to the liabilities of Section 18 of the Exchange Act, except to the extent specifically incorporated by reference into a document filed under the Securities Act or the Exchange Act.

 MANAGEMENT

 Executive Officers

 Frank M. Reynolds is our Chief Executive Officer, President and Chief Financial Officer.
-Mr. Reynolds will serve as Chief Financial Officer pending our hiring of an individual to serve in such capacity.
-We have initiated a search to locate such a qualified individual.
-Please see "Election of Class I Director" above for biographical information regarding Mr. Reynolds.
+Please see "Proposal No. 1 - Election of Class II Director" above for biographical information regarding Mr. Reynolds.